Package 'lingdist'

 Value

-Cost matrix contains all possible characters in the raw data with all diagonal values set to 0 and others set to 1.
+Cost matrix containing all possible characters in the raw data with all diagonal values set to 0 and others set to 1.

 Examples